 - It is hard to control symptoms with medicine alone because medicines have not prevented symptoms, you've needed several medicines, or you do not want to take the medicine indefinitely.

-Allergy shots may be effective in treating asthma that is caused by an allergen and can reduce asthma symptoms and medicine requirements.
-3
+Allergy shots may be effective in treating asthma that is caused by an allergen and can reduce asthma symptoms and medicine requirements.footnote 3

-- The shots reduce symptoms in people allergic to pollens, animal dander, dust mites, mold, and cockroaches.
-1
+- The shots reduce symptoms in people allergic to pollens, animal dander, dust mites, mold, and cockroaches.footnote 1

-- Experts do not know how long allergy shots work after you stop getting the shots.
-1
+- Experts do not know how long allergy shots work after you stop getting the shots.footnote 1

-- But how much you benefit from allergy shots compared to other asthma treatment is not clear.
-Allergy shots may be as effective as using an inhaled corticosteroid.
-3
+- How much you benefit from allergy shots compared to other asthma treatment is not clear.
+Allergy shots may be as effective as using an inhaled corticosteroid.footnote 3

 Because of the possibility of anaphylaxis, the shots are given in a doctor's office where emergency care can be provided if needed.
 Most reactions to allergy shots occur within 30 minutes after the injection.
 You should stay at your doctor's office for at least this amount of time.

-You must report any delayed reaction to an allergy shot.
+You must report any delayed reaction that you have to a shot.
 Late reactions can happen any time within 24 hours after a shot.
 Reactions may be local (such as a large, red or raised area around the site) or overall body reactions (such as trouble breathing).

 - Children younger than 2 should not have allergy shots.
 Children ages 3 to 4 may find it hard to receive many shots over a long period of time.
 Talk with your doctor about whether allergy shots are suitable for your child.